learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 #### Object.freeze

 Similar to `Object.seal`, when `Object.freeze` is called on an Object, that Object can no longer have new properties added to it.
-In addition to this, existing properties cannot be modified, despite their property descriptors.
+In addition to this, existing properties can't be modified, despite their property descriptors.
 This makes an Object immutable.

 ```js
 var pikachu = {